Australian Army Cadets: National Cadet Leadership Group

+The tenure of these appointments is one year.

+The Senior Cadet Leadership Group (SCLG) is a collection of every regional appointment from across Australia.

+This includes regional CUOs, regional RSMs, and where applicable, regional ADJTs and TRGOs.
+The SCLG meets approximately monthly, discussing a range of matters including updates from around the country, and initiatives and taskings passed down from HQ AAC.

-Meets at least once a year.
-Items to be discussed are compiled previous to the meeting by the NATCUO, and are based around what was brought up in RCAC meetings.
-Minutes from each meeting are recorded and passed onto the CO of the AAC.
+The SCLG meets at intervals throughout the year.
+Items to be discussed are compiled previous to the meeting by the NATCUO and NATCDTADJT.
+Minutes from each meeting are recorded by the NATCDTADJT and distributed.

-Members of the NATCAC
+Members of the SCLG

-The NATCAC is chaired by the National Cadet Under Officer, the National Cadet Adjutant and the National Cadet Regimental Sergeant Major.
-The Regional Cadet Under Officer and Regional Cadet RSM of each AAC region make up the council.
-The regions are divided as follows; North Queensland, South Queensland, New South Wales, New South Wales 2nd, Victoria, Tasmania, South Australia, Western Australia and Northern Territory.
+The SCLG is chaired by the National Cadet Under Officer, with the National Cadet Adjutant as Secretary.
+The Regional Cadet Under Officer and Regional Cadet RSM of each AAC region make up the council, alongside any other regional appointments for which there is some regional variation.
+The regions are divided as follows: North Queensland, South Queensland, New South Wales, New South Wales 2nd, Victoria, Tasmania, South Australia, Western Australia and Northern Territory.